Skip to Main Navigation

 While stunting and wasting receive the most attention, the creeping rise of overweight among children under 5 is often overlooked: a staggering 37 million children are now living with overweight globally--an increase of nearly 4 million since 2000, widening the gap between our current trajectory and the SDG target of reducing overweight to less than 3% by 2030.

-The world is off-track on both the undernutrition and the obesity targets for 2030 and unless urgent action is taken at scale, global targets will not be achieved.
-The world must address both undernutrition and obesity simultaneously through comprehensive strategies that include scaling-up high impact interventions, fiscal policies, such as taxes, marketing regulations, and labeling of unhealthy foods such as sugar-sweetened beverages, and nutrition education for consumers.
-Many countries are already starting to do this (see the Global Sugar-sweetend Beverage Tax Database), but more is needed to foster a healthier and more sustainable future.
+The world must address both undernutrition and obesity simultaneously through comprehensive strategies that include scaling-up high impact interventions, fiscal policies, such as nutrition-targeted health taxes, marketing regulations, and labeling of unhealthy foods such as sugar-sweetened beverages (SSBs) and ultra-processed foods, and nutrition education for consumers.
+Many countries are already starting to do this (see the Global SSB Tax Database), but more is needed to foster a healthier and more sustainable future.

 Nutrition is also intricately linked to climate change -- Women, being the gatekeepers of household food and nutrition security, are often the first to bear the heaviest burden of climate-related adversities, surging food prices, and inflationary pressures.
-The most recent available estimates for anemia in women of reproductive age show that in 2019, 30% of women were anemic (an alarming 7 percentage points above the trajectory needed to achieve the SDG target by 2030) and some recent (albeit incomplete) data suggest that anemia rates among women may in fact be increasing.
+The most recent available estimates for anemia in women of reproductive age show that in 2019, an alarming rate of 30% of women were anemic.

-There is a need to take urgent action linking nutrition and climate change.
 Financing at scale is key.
-As domestic budgets and ODA are constrained, leveraging innovative financing, including from the private sector are critical.
-As we scale up the nutrition agenda, the world needs to aim for more money for nutrition, and more nutrition for the money by ensuring more efficient use of available resources, using tools such as Optima Nutrition, nutrition-responsive budgeting, and nutrition public expenditure reviews.
+As domestic budgets and development assistance are constrained, leveraging innovative financing, including from the private sector are critical.
+As we scale up the nutrition agenda, the world needs to aim for more money for nutrition, and more nutrition for the money by ensuring more efficient use of available resources, using tools such as Optima Nutritionnutrition-responsive budgeting, and nutrition public expenditure reviews.

 RELATED